-- i.
-Research Collaborator is an individual who cooperates in the implementation of a research project other than the PI and the Co-I(s). - ii.
+i.
+Research Collaborator is an individual who cooperates in the implementation of a research project other than the PI and the Co-I(s).

+ii.
 Registration as "Eligible for KAKENHI application" in the e-Rad system is not a requirement for becoming a Research Collaborator.

-For example, following person can also participate in the research project as a Research Collaborator: a postdoctoral researcher, a graduate student, a research assistant (RA), a JSPS Research Fellow (), a researcher belonging to an overseas research institution, a researcher belonging to a corporation not designated as a research institution according to Article 2 of the Rules for the Handling of Grants-in-Aid for Scientific Research, and an individual offering research support such as technician and intellectual property specialist.
+For example, the following people can also participate in the research project as a Research Collaborator: a postdoctoral researcher, a graduate student, a research assistant (RA), a JSPS Research Fellows (SPD, PD, RPD, CPD or DC) who are not registered as eligible for KAKENHI application in their host research institution, a researcher belonging to an overseas research institution, a researcher belonging to a corporation not designated as a research institution according to Article 2 of the Rules for the Handling of Grants-in-Aid for Scientific Research, and an individual offering research support such as technician and intellectual property specialist.